jmfayard/des-vies-de-devs/LinkedIn Trap.md

 Thanks LinkedIn

 Wait, but there is more.
-## Nobody Can Do a Better Job at Fixing Job Hunting than Microsoft
+## Nobody Can Do a Better Job at Fixing Tech Hiring than Microsoft

 How do I know that ?